ruudruud/ha-crestron-home/README.md

 ### Device Type Configuration

-When you configure the integration, you can select which device types (lights, shades, scenes) to include.
+When you configure the integration, you can select which device types (lights, shades, scenes, sensors) to include.
 Here's what happens when you change these settings:

 - **Adding Device Types**: When you add a device type, the integration will discover and add all devices of that type to Home Assistant.
 - **Removing Device Types**: When you remove a device type, all entities of that type will be completely removed from Home Assistant.
 This ensures your Home Assistant instance stays clean without orphaned entities.